 I knew a big part of the reason was the new habitat.
 Among yards with more lawn grass than native flowers and shrubs, the area wasn’t a natural fit for goldfinches, which prefer open, weedy fields with shrubby edges.
 It got me thinking: What if I could lure goldfinches with plants that would make them give my yard a chance?

-The Goldfinch Appeal
+The Appeal of Goldfinches

 These birds are like the gregarious neighbors at the block party, the ones everyone wants to talk to.
 The males’ bright yellow summer plumage, their cheery call and willingness to approach bird feeders—except mine—make them popular backyard guests.
 And they’re prevalent, too.
 Their range extends across the U.S. and southern Canada from east to west.
 In the 2014 Great Backyard Bird Count, the American goldfinch was the sixth-most reported bird.